 Assuming you have your own dataset, the first step is to upload you data to Roboflow.
 To load a classification dataset, separate your images into separate folders according to class names.

 Create New Dataset.
 There you can simply drag and drop you image classification dataset into the Roboflow platform.
-Note: to stay in the free tier, you may want to downsize the dataset to less than 1000 images.

-Augmentation settings in the Roboflow platform to create a dataset version of our original training data.
 Preprocessing standardizes the dataset across train, validation, and test splits.
 Augmentation creates new images from the base training set to help your prevent your model from overfitting.

 For our dataset, I have created an